Baodiao movement: Movement development

 The United States proposal to "return" the islands to Japan resulted in political disputes over issues of militarism, imperialism, and sovereignty.

 The Baodiao movement began among students from Taiwan and Hong Kong studying in the United States and then spread to Taiwan and Hong Kong.

-The Baodiao movement included both pro-independence and pro-unification Taiwanese.
 Many activists who became politicized through the Baodiao movement turned politically to the People's Republic of China (PRC).
 In September 1971, Kuomintang supporters in the Baodiao movement walked out of a movement conference at the University of Michigan.
 After the walk-out, the movement turned decisively to the political left and the pro-unification position.
 In summer 1971, a group of movement leaders called the Baodiao Five visited the PRC and met with Premier Zhou Enlai.
 Upon their return to the United States, they started tours on college campuses to promote Chinese socialism and criticize pro-Taiwan independence movements.

 Baodiao movement protests ended in 1972.
 Many leaders of, and participants in, the movement continued to be involved in other political action related to Taiwan and PRC issues, particularly at college campuses like the University of Wisconsin.